in-toto/attestation/spec/v1.0-draft/digest_set.md

 [^git-docs]: At the time of writing (2023-03), git has no official documentation
     of the internal object format used for hashing.
-The [Git Objects] chapter of the Git Book is the closest thing to official documentation, but it is lacks many details, such as the raw tree object format.
+The [Git Objects] chapter of the Git Book is the closest thing to official documentation, but it lacks many details, such as the raw tree object format.
 The best documentation we have found are the linked Stack Overflow articles.
 If you can find a better, more official reference, please open an issue.